Diophantine Geometry over Groups VIII: Stability

-With the completion, $Comp(z,p,q,a)$, we associate the collection of all the sequences: so that for each $n$, the corresponding specialization satisfies conditions (1) and (2), and the (restricted) sequence $\{(z(n),p(n),q_1(n),a)\}_{n=1}^{\infty}$ form a (graded) test sequence with respect to the given (graded) completion $Comp(z,p,q,a)$.
-By the techniques used to analyze graded formal limit groups, presented in section 3 of [Se2], with this collection of sequences it is possible to canonically associate a finite collection of (graded) closures of the completion, $Comp(z,p,q,a)$.
-We will denote these graded closures, $Cl_i(s,z,p,q_1,q_2,a)$ (note that these closures are graded with respect to the parameter subgroup $<q_1,q_2>$).
+With the completion, $Comp(z,p,q,a)$, we associate the collection of all the sequences: so that for each $n$, the corresponding tuple of values satisfies conditions (1) and (2), and the (restricted) sequence $\{(z(n),p(n),q_1(n),a)\}_{n=1}^{\infty}$ form a (graded) test sequence with respect to the given (graded) completion $Comp(z,p,q,a)$.
+By the techniques that were used to analyze graded formal limit groups, that are presented in section 3 of [Se2], with this collection of sequences it is possible to canonically associate a finite collection of (graded) limit groups, that have the structure of closures of the completion, $Comp(z,p,q,a)$ (i.e., they differ from the completion, $Comp(z,p,q,a)$, in additional roots that are possibly added to abelian vertex groups in the abelian decompositions that are associated with the various levels of the completion, $Comp(z,p,q,a)$, and they also differ from the completion in the limit group that is associated with their terminal level).
+However, note that the constructed limit groups are graded with respect to the parameter subgroup, $<q_1,q_2>$, and not with respect to the parameter subgroup $<q>=<q_1>$ like the original completion, $Comp(z,p,q,a)$.
+We will denote these limit groups, that we view and call graded closures, $DQCl_i(s,z,p,q_1,q_2,a)$.